red5pro/truetime-watchparty/DEPLOYMENT.md

 npm install
 ```

-# Deployment of WatchParty SPA
+# Deployment of TrueTime WatchParty SPA

 The deployment of the React Single-Page-Application (SPA) requires to first create a bundled build of the site.
 The endpoints used in the app are compiled in based on environment variables.
 These environments are held in files labelled `.env*`.